larc/gproshan/README.md

 ## Description
-This framework includes some algorithms of Geometry Processing and Shape Analysis as part of our graduate research.
+This framework integrates some algorithms and contributions focus on the areas of computer graphics, geometry processing and computational geometry.

 ## Build and Run